-- You should not discriminate or make assumptions about someone's ability to make decisions, and you should not pre-empt a best-interests decision merely on the basis of a person's age, appearance, condition, or behaviour. - When it comes to decision-making, you could be involved in a minor way, or asked to provide more detail.
+You should not discriminate or make assumptions about someone's ability to make decisions, and you should not preempt a best-interests decision merely on the basis of a person's age, appearance, condition, or behaviour.
+When it comes to decision-making, you could be involved in a minor way, or asked to provide more detail.
 The way you provide information might influence a person's ultimate decision.
 A person may be receiving support that is not in-line with the MCA, so you must be prepared to address this.

-If in doubt contact the Safeguarding Team.
+If in doubt, contact the Safeguarding Team.

+Safeguarding Children and Adults at Risk Policy

+Poor Practice, Low-Level Concerns and Abuse

+Responding to Allegations or Suspicions of Abuse

+Case Management of Safeguarding Concerns

+Concerns About Poor Practice

+Concerns About Alleged Abuse

+Reporting & Responding To Low-Level Concerns

+Concerns Outside the Immediate Sporting Environment

+Management of Allegations - Colleagues/Volunteer

+The Safeguarding Escalation Process

+Crisis Management Guidance

+Supervision and Support

+Complaints

+Safeguarding Fundamentals

+Appendices

 CASE MANAGEMENT OF SAFEGUARDING CONCERNS

 In accordance with The Premier League Rules Section S: The Safeguarding of Children and Adults at risk, and Safer Recruitment, the Head of Safeguarding will act as the lead Club Official in any investigation of an allegation of abuse or a Child or Adult at risk, and in her absence will deputise this responsibility to a member of the Safeguarding Team.